 Simple fix is drilling 2 holes in the back to pass screw head then slot for screw body.
 Cut off the ears.
 Simple, now monitor will lift off wall.
-Looks funny lable sideways
+Looks funny label sideways

 Used Dymo labeler and over laid some strapping tape to seal the holes for leds and protect labels.

-All in all, though not inexpesive, system does work very happy with it.
+All in all, though not inexpensive, well worth cost for convenience, system does work very well.
+We are very happy with it.

-Related-done at same time Install Black & Grey Tank rinsers
+Related-done at same time Install Black & Gray Tank rinsers

 Back to Ourelkhorn Camper Modifications page